puyanwei/advent-of-code-2022/README.md

 3. Using the example, write a test for the expected object.
 4. Once the object is completed, use a loop/recursion to sum up the sizes of all directories
 5. Sum up the sizes of all the directories that are under 100k for the answer

+Ended up creating an extra object before resolving the main file tree object.
+This first object splits the commands into an array of command objects, which puts the listing files into one object so that it can be used later.

+I am for sure taking longer on this due to my curiosity on how a file tree could be organised and coded.
+In hignsight I should have added tests for this first commands object like I have for the main file tree one.